gitname/solar-ui/README.md

     * **Inverter Output**: The inverter output power is calculated as a function of the output power* of all solar panels combined
 * **Interactive Charts**: When the visitor hovers over a data point in a chart, the chart displays a tooltip containing information about that data point
 * **Interactive Table**: When the visitor clicks on an "Enabled" toggle slider, the associated solar panel will become enabled or disabled (whichever is the opposite of its previous state)
+* **Redux DevTools Extension-Enabled**: Curious visitors can monitor the dispatching of Redux actions and examine their contents, by using the [Redux DevTools Extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) for Google Chrome
 * **Responsive Layout**:
     * **Stacked Panels**: On narrow screens, the various panels stack vertically
     * **Mobile Menu**: On narrow screens, a side navigation menu becomes available
-* **Redux DevTools Extension-Enabled**: Curious visitors can monitor the dispatching of Redux actions and examine their contents, by using the [Redux DevTools Extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) for Google Chrome
+* **REST API Utilization**: Retrieves the mock username from the [Reqres](https://reqres.in/) REST API

 \* Note: `output power` = `output voltage` × `output current`